This post was contributed by Tiffany Darwich, owner and managing director at The Good Life Preschool in Oregon.

 Once you have your expenses figured out, then you can calculate what you will need to charge for tuition—and compare that to the average of childcare in the market.
 You may be able to charge more than average if you offer more than other programs in your market (organic food, speciality programs, etc.) and the demand is there.

 Also, find out the DHS childcare rates for your location for subsidies for low income families.
-Keep in mind you would have to apply separately from your licensing and be approved to take state subsidy payments.
+Keep in mind you would have to apply separately from your child care licensing and be approved to take state subsidy payments.

 11. Don’t wait until you’re open to start marketing.